exonum/exonum-doc/src/get-started/design-overview.md

   Private endpoints are executed locally, are not globally ordered, and cannot modify the blockchain state directly (although they can generate transactions and push them to the network).

-Exonum services are Rust or Java modules that can be easily reused across Exonum projects.
-To use Java modules you should apply [Exonum Java Binding](java-binding.md) tool that realizes Exonum interface in Java.

 You may use open source services already written by the community, or open your service for other uses.